freddiehaddad/oxidized/docs/CONFIGURATION.md

 - Completions suggest valid values for `mdpreview.*` options.
 - The preview uses a terminal-safe renderer (pulldown-cmark) and no header banner.

+### Preview rendering behavior

+The built-in preview renders plain text (no HTML) with semantic spans for theming.
+Key behaviors:

+- Headings: no leading `#`; the text is followed by an underline (`=` for H1, `-` for H2–H6) sized by the Unicode display width, then a blank separator line.
+- Links: shown as `[text]` only; the URL is hidden.
+Brackets are styled as punctuation; inner text as an attribute.
+- Emphasis/strong: italic and bold are styled on the text itself without leaving marker characters; no duplicate styling inside links or headings.
+- Inline code: shown without backticks; code content is styled as a comment.
+- Code blocks: fences are not shown; code lines are indented by 4 spaces and styled as comments.
+A blank line is inserted before a code block inside a list item and after any code block.
+- Blockquotes: each nesting level is prefixed with `▎`; a blank line is added before the first outermost quote and after it closes.
+- Lists and paragraphs: exactly one blank line is enforced between paragraphs and lists, after an outermost list, and around list/code/heading transitions to keep groups readable.